The NPRD

 06/26/2024

 Today’s guest on The NPRD podcast is Brandy Walker, CCI Certified ED Recovery Coach, of RecoverYouLLC.com.
 Brandy shares a trifecta of advice from her own recovery of complex trauma and an eating disorder to her career and being a woman entrepreneur.
-She shares how embracing her journey helped embody her whole being, inclusive of a … Continue reading No Longer Putting Out Fires →
+She shares how embracing her journey helped embody her whole being, inclusive of a thriving private practice as a remote and live-in eating disorder recovery coach.

 Why Can’t They Just Eat?